Resolving disputes over Trusts

 - Claims against the Trust

 - Removal of trustees

-Our team is experienced in all types of trust dispute, and includes members of the Association of Contentious Trust and Probate Specialists (ACTAPS).
+Our team is recommended by the independently-researched Legal 500 as one of the top teams of specialists in the country.
+We specialise in these types of matters and the team includes members of the Association of Contentious Trust and Probate Specialists (ACTAPS).

 "Lawyers at Nelsons Solicitors Limited have ‘a breadth of specialist knowledge’, which is evidenced across all forms of contentious trusts and probate litigation.
 Recent work included a number of high-value Inheritance Act matters, will disputes and estoppel claims.”Legal 500